 There are a number of steps to follow before a trial can commence.
 The first step is to confirm whether it falls within the scope of the European Directive (2001/20/EC) (PDF, 152 KB).
-This Directive was transposed into UK law by means of The Medicines for Human Use (Clinical Trials) Regulations 2004, which together with its amendments are referred to as the Clinical Trials Regulations within this Toolkit.
+This Directive was transposed into UK law by means of The Medicines for Human Use (Clinical Trials) Regulations 2004, which together with its amendments, are referred to as the Clinical Trial Regulations within this Toolkit.

 The Medicines and Healthcare Regulatory Agency (MHRA) is the competent authority that regulates CTIMPs in the UK.
-The MHRA web pages describe the difference between Investigational Medicinal Products (IMPs) and Non-Investigational Products (NIMPs) and contains an algorithm (PDF) designed to help researchers determine if their trial is a CTIMP.
+The MHRA have produced an algorithm (PDF) to help researchers determine whether their trial is a CTIMP.
 Researchers planning a CTIMP should be familiar with the MHRA Clinical Trials Pages to help ensure all legal requirements are considered.